pbakaus/viewporter/README.md

 * viewporter.forceDetection (Boolean) - defaults to false, enabling it will cause the Viewporter not to use its profiles for devices (see devicepixel demo)

+* viewporter.preventPageScroll (Boolean) - defaults to false, enabling it will prevent scroll events on the body element.
+Use this option to cancel iOS overscroll effect, which causes the view to bounce back when scrolling exceeds the bounds.
+Additionally it will scroll back the pane if the user clicks the page after selecting the address bar on iOS.

 ### Constants

 * viewporter.ACTIVE - _true_ if the Viewporter is enabled and running (smartphones!), false if not (Desktop, non-touch device)